JulianEichen/springboot-league/README.md

 ![alt text](https://github.com/JulianEichen/springboot-league/blob/main/pictures/db_matches.png?raw=true)

-'matches' track the meetings and the related outcome of teams. 'results' were made into their own class, because an angreement functionality was needed.
-A result will only be further processed into league statistics, if it contains consensual input.
+'matches' track the meetings and the related outcome of teams. 'results' were made into their own class, because a consensus functionality was needed.
+A result will only be further processed into league statistics, if it contains concurrent input.

 ![alt text](https://github.com/JulianEichen/springboot-league/blob/main/pictures/db_seasons.png?raw=true)